JKindonNtx/solutions-euc/documentation/TN-2002-Citrix Profile Management on Nutanix/TN-2002/TN-2002-Citrix Profile Management on Nutanix.md

 ![Caching Files Throughput](../images/TN-2002-Citrix%20User%20Profile%20Management%20on%20Nutanix_image05.png "Caching Files Throughput")

+#### Key Takeaways

+-  `local caching for profile containers` when **Enabled** will move some the IO operations to the local VDA.
+-  `local caching for profile containers` when **Enabled** will slightly increase the overall login time and profile load.
+-  `local caching for profile containers` when **Enabled** will increase both CPU and IOPS cluster usage on the clusters hosting the VDA workloads.
+-  `local caching for profile containers` when **Enabled** will reduce the throughput and IOPS significantly on the cluster hosting Nutanix Files.
+-  When sizing for environment utilizing `local caching for profile containers`, consider the change in IO requirements.

 ### Large Profile Data Load Impact
 <!--JK: mate I've altered the wording slighty here from "Large Profile Load" to "Large Profile Data Load".
 Reason being is that I think it adds more context to the story, as we all know "Large" profiles aren't an issue with containers - this is more about boot storm impacts with lots of change, so I think this maybe helps?
 I reworded the table references too-->